 - Engage diverse communities beyond the boundaries of our campus.

 We’re already seeing results.
-Of the incoming first-year student class for the 2016-17 academic year, 30 percent are students of color.
+Of the first-year student class for the 2016-17 academic year, 30 percent were students of color.

 We’ve conducted a campus-wide climate study to measure aspects of diversity and inclusiveness on Marquette's campus and create action steps based on its findings.

 Our Center for Engagement and Inclusion is a resource dedicated to enhancing the overall quality of the Marquette experience of underrepresented diverse students by supporting, facilitating, and promoting academic, social, cultural, and personal success.
 The Center provides supplemental resources to support student development and growth in the areas of leadership education and training, social justice education, student advocacy, retention and mentoring programs, community outreach, and diversity celebration.

 We’ve encouraged dialogue among all of our students to better understand the ongoing national conversation about diversity and inclusion.
 That includes the Marquette Forum, Freedom Dreams Now, a yearlong series of conversations inspired by visions of inclusion and a better world emerging from Black freedom struggles.